JosephEoff/HeartbeatDetector/README.md

 1. Level independency: Accurate count with input level from 0dB to -80dB with no manual adjustment
 2. Noise rejection:  Accurate count with signal to noise ratio of 20dB
 3. Accurate count despite 3dB per octave highpass filter in microphone.
-Cutoof can be varied from 1 to 400Hz without decreasing accuracy.
+Cutoff can be varied from 1 to 400Hz without decreasing accuracy.

 High noise levels do not influence the count, but do cause inaccuracies in the onset detection.